doticca/Contrib.Persona/README.md

 Javascript functions as a jQuery plugin to be able to pass settings like Sign In and Sign Out button classes<br>
 New setting to be able to change the default Persona e-mail validator.
 By default it uses https://verifier.login.persona.org/verify<br>
 More Persona Sign In button themes out of the box<br>

+Any questions or queries, please feel free to tweet me @fotisgpap, feel free to fork and improve.